 https://www.needlenthread.com/2013/08/embroidery-tip-how-to-separate-floss.html

-A: Most of my patterns specify a size 5 embroidery needle.
-If that's the only one you have, you can do the whole project with it, no problem.
-However, it will make your job easier if you have a variety of needle sizes and multiple size 5 embroidery needles so you don't have to unthread every time you change a color.
-Make sure they are nice and sharp.
-(Avoid tapestry needles.
-While they have nice, big eyes, they also have blunt tips.)
+A: Most of my patterns specify a size 5 embroidery needle (also called crewel needles).
+If that's the only size you have, you can do most all of the embroidery with it.
+However, it will make your job easier and your fingers happier if you have a variety of needle sizes at hand.
+Also having multiple size 5 embroidery needles is a great idea so you don't have to unthread every time you change a color.

-- I use a size 5 embroidery needle for 3 and 4 strands.
+- I use a size 5 embroidery needle for 3 and 4 strands of floss.

-- I use a smaller sized sewing sharp for 2 strands (or you can use a size 8 or 9 embroidery needle).
+- I use a smaller sized regular hand sewing sharp for 2 strands (or you can use a size 8 or 9 embroidery needle).

-- I use a larger size 3 embroidery needle for handling all 6 strands.
-The larger eye and needle shaft are helpful when threading and pulling the french knots through.
+- I use a larger size 3 embroidery needle for handling all 6 strands or anytime I'm making a French knot with 4+ strands.
+The larger eye and needle shaft make it easier to pull French knots through.

 DMC also has a needle guide here.